Summer is just around the corner and that means it’s time to start planning summer reading lists!

 16. A Good Life by Virginie Grimaldi

-Setting: Basque Country, Spain
+Setting: Basque Country/France

 17. Margo’s Got Money Troubles by Rufi Thorpe